 Today, Regina Health Center, as a ministry of the Sisters of Charity Health System, meets the long-term health care needs of members of several Northeast Ohio religious congregations, clergy from the Dioceses of Cleveland and Youngstown, and lay persons seeking a faith-based community environment.

 Members of the religious orders we serve have made significant contributions to Northeast Ohio’s communities by serving in the medical, teaching and administrative professions at many of the region’s schools, hospitals, universities and social service agencies.

 The number of aging religious persons continues to grow and is expected to accelerate in the years ahead as many are living into their eighties, nineties or beyond, requiring higher levels of service and care for longer periods of time.
 Many are infirm with highly specialized needs.
-Indeed, one of the most pressing issues facing the Catholic Church, its religious communities and Regina Health Center is how to care for this fast-growing population of elderly religious.
+Indeed, one of the most pressing issues facing the Catholic Church is its religious communities.
+Regina Health Center is a solution to care for this fast-growing population of elderly religious.

 Most of the smaller religious communities find it increasingly difficult to care for their aging members, physically and economically; in just the past several years, many congregations have closed their own infirmaries.
 There are other faith-based nursing homes in the Northeast Ohio region that are sponsored by religious orders, however, most are very small and only serve their own members.
 And, only a few of these facilities offer skilled nursing care, and none offer specialized care for dementia as provided by Regina Center.